foundata/guidelines/oci-container-image-guide.md

   ambiguous writes.
 - Use externally supplied, narrowly scoped credentials without placing secret values in repository configuration or release evidence.

-The candidate lifetime MAY be enforced by a native per-tag expiration, a verified retention rule restricted to ConClear candidate names or another provider control that remains effective if the releasing process never resumes.
-A local timestamp or best-effort cleanup attempt is not sufficient.
+- Enforce the candidate lifetime through a native per-tag expiration, a verified retention rule restricted to ConClear candidate names or another provider control that remains effective if the releasing process never resumes; a local timestamp or best-effort cleanup attempt is not sufficient.

 **Release-tag model.** Tags communicate a release channel or human-readable version; digests identify content.

-- Publish an immutable version tag such as `:1.8.2` when the project has versions.
+- A project with versions MUST publish an immutable version tag such as `:1.8.2`.
 - Moving convenience tags such as `:1`, `:stable` or `:latest` MAY exist.
 - Deployment environment owners MUST configure digest-only admission and deployment controls so every moving convenience tag is resolved to a digest